Submit your work, meet writers and drop the ads. Become a member

 Dear Courtney,

-There the trees and the mountain facing me.
+There the trees and the mountain face me.
 The scenery is telling me a story.
 A memory of you and me.
 Ah, dear friend, it is almost evening.
 I hope you're thinking of your friend here while you're taking a sip of your wine.

-“How was she?”
+"How was she?"
 I asked.
-The lump in my throat was heavy that I could not breathe.
+The lump in my throat was so heavy that I could not breathe.

 "She's resting peacefully in the bay of Mayhem, Courtney."
 The nurse then held my hand.

-“Hon, her eyes will give you life.
-Of course, she is.”
-She kissed me on the forehead and pushed my wheel chair.
+"Hon, her eyes will give you life.
+Of course, she is."
+She kissed me on the forehead and pushed my wheelchair.

 "You will have life again, Courtney.
 I will see you after the operation."